DhruvGupta130/AyuMed/CONTRIBUTING.md

-# 🏥 Contributing to Hospital Management System
+# 🏥 Contributing to AyuMed

 Thank you for your interest in contributing to **Hospital Management System**! 💙 We value your effort in making this project better and more efficient.
 Before you get started, please take a moment to go through our contribution guidelines.